Narelle Heard

 Ann Hodge

-With a Bachelor of Arts in Physical Education and Certificate IV in Training and Assessment, Ann brings skills, knowledge and experience in committee leadership, primary production, water policy and community engagement.
+Holding a Bachelor of Arts in Physical Education, Ann offers a broad skill set spanning committee leadership, primary production, water policy and community engagement.

 Ruwan Jayasinghe

 Ruwan is a chartered professional civil engineer and a fellow of the Institution of Engineers Australia.
 He has worked extensively in floodplain management, asset management, and facilitated the delivery of multi-million-dollar capital works programs and flood overlay planning scheme amendments.
-Currently he works for City of Stonnington in a leadership role in asset management, as well as for the Institute of Civil Infrastructure, where he assesses civil engineers for state registration.
+Ruwan currently works for City of Stonnington in a leadership role in asset management.

 Prior to 2022, Ruwan worked with all Catchment Management Authorities as a member of the Victorian Floodplain Manager’s Forum for three years.
 One key function of this forum is sharing knowledge in flood management for the common good of all Victorians.